tifa365/data-ambassadors-parking-project/data/raw/friedrichshain-kreuzberg/README.md

 - **lor-districts.geojson** The official file of mutlipolygons delimiting LOR-Bezirke, still needs to be filtered for Friedrichshain-Kreuberg.

-- **counted_cars_cartagger_project.geojson** Point coordinates of motionless and in motion vehicles at a point in time (unknown), as part of the Cartagger-project founded by Hans Hack.
+- **counted_cars_cartagger_project.geojson** Point coordinates of motionless and in motion vehicles at a point in time (unknown), as part of the Cartagger-project founded by Hans Hack.In case to be used, unparked cars ("1") need to be filtered out as well.

 - **counted_parking-fk.geojson** Line coordinates (length in m) containing parking count. (**KLASSE?**) provided by the district Friedrichshain-Kreuzberg.